 Treatment viability depends on medical diagnosis.

-*Pregnancy rates depend on age, ovarian reserve, individual response to treatment and genetics.
+*Pregnancy rates depend on the sperm of the partner, the chosen treatment and the individual response of each patient.
 Displayed data are representative to the cases subject to study.